 The Dutch work hard in their 36- to 40-hour week.
 Work is streamlined to make the client’s life easy but at a steep price because foreigners often have the impression that Dutch people are not very service-minded.

-This may seem so because in most countries, the client has a preferential position above the sales person and therefore in that particular situation, a higher status.
+This may seem so because in most countries, the client has a preferential position above the salesperson and therefore in that particular situation, a higher status.
 In the Netherlands, however, goods and services are exchanged on an equal basis.
-Sales persons feel free to openly disagree and criticise their clients.
+Salespersons feel free to openly disagree and criticize their clients.

 The Dutch are famous in the Western world for the many hours a week they spend in meetings.
 Decision-making processes are complex.

-Everyone involved needs to be heard.
-In the end a compromise will be reached in which every one agrees.
+Everyone offers their opinion.
+In the end, a compromise arises where everyone agrees.
 Once agreed upon the work can progress steadily.
 Therefore, changes are usually lengthy processes.

 The contrary takes place when Dutch businessmen and women travel.
 They usually have the individual authority to close deals on the spot without consulting the home office.